akalmykov/wp-content-copy-protection/readme.txt

 = The plugin causes conflict with theme appearance/customization. =

 We are aware of the issue and are currently working on a fix.
-While we work on this, please use [this solution](http://wordpress.org/support/topic/the-plugin-interferes-theme-customisation?replies=2#post-5479857) to bypass the problem.
+We have disabled this function until we resolve the issue.

+= The view source option is still available from the Browser =

+We are aware that the view source option is still accessible from the browser and we are busy working on a fix for this.
+Possible temporary solution = source code padding.
+This involves adding a ton of white space before the start of your code so that the view source menu appears blank.
+See [example](http://www.securiilock.com/)

 == Changelog ==